Hello and welcome to the podcast of Lotus Eaters episode 1236.

 Just change the world to everything I like.

-Yeah, there you go.
+Diversely built with yeah, there you go.

-That will be the new flag.
+That'll be the new flag.

 And the thing is, when he's brought on TV to talk about it, it's actually kind of funny because he seems a bit exasperated.

-And he's just, I've I've been through this.
+He's just, oh, I've been through this.

 You know, I've told you no.

-You've read my book.
+They've read my book.

-It's like it's the antidote and the kind of palette cleanser, which is this So both of these flags which you've displayed here, those are the flags which the British Army might have placed without India, Pakistan, Bengal.
+So both of these flags which you've displayed here, those are the flags which the British Army might have replaced without India, Pakistan, big rule.

-Unfortunately, I don't want to get copyrighted again.
+Unfortunately, I don't want to get copyrighted.

 Yeah.

-Well, actually, I love that song though.
+Well, actually, I love that song, though.

-Just Good Morning Britain videos get you copyrights, but I got one, so this whole section's gone.
+I got one, so this whole section's gone.

 No one will ever see this.